reapyr-dev/reapyr/README.md

 It provides both [CPython](https://en.wikipedia.org/wiki/CPython) bindings as well as bindings for [Shedskin](https://shedskin.readthedocs.io/en/latest/) - which is a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) capable of converting Python code to C++.

-Reapyr aims to run on as many platforms as possible - including desktop and mobile targets.
+Reapyr aims to allow you to write software in Python that will run on as many platforms as possible (including all major desktop and mobile targets), at as close to C/C++ performance as is possible.

 # DISCLAIMER: Alpha stuff!